Training information

 Consultation

-• 6 months of virtual consultation with an MIO trainer
+• Approximately 6 months of weekly virtual consultation meetings with an MIO trainer

 • Consultation groups are comprised of approximately 4 clinicians learning to deliver MIO